martinbonnin/ktsify/README.md

 # ktsify.kts ✨✨

+# For a more comprehensive tool, check out [GradleKotlinConverter](https://github.com/bernaferrari/GradleKotlinConverter), which does the same replacement and a lot more.

 Turn your `build.gradle` into `build.gradle.kts`.

 This script uses a list of regexes to turn single quotes into double ones, dependencies, etc...
 It's not perfect but it can save you time.
 Just don't take the output as gospel.